goggalore/pokemon-browser/README.md

 There are no programmatic tests at all, this app lives dangerously.

 ### Other
-There's likely a few other pitfalls, some of the code orginization isn't the best (both the server and client `pokemon/[id]` files are large) though I didn't get to refactoring them either.
-Other than that, I mentioned to Doug that this was the first time I'd be using Nuxt/Vue, so there may be some things I did in a funny way.
+There's likely a few other pitfalls.
+I mentioned to Doug that this was the first time I'd be using Nuxt/Vue, so there may be some things I did in a funny way.